shreeramkm1/-Shima-Kanani/README.md

 # Blood Donation Management System

-A web application for blood donors that enhances their donation experience.
+A web application for blood donors intended to  enhance their donation experience.

 Functionalities include profile information update, donation eligibility check, appointment booking and management, history of donations, closest donation facility search, donation ranking in each donor’s area, and more.

 >Developed using MySQL, Express, Angular 4, and Node.js

-##Source code and mysql scripts are included in the src and sql folders.
+## Source code and mysql scripts are included in the src and sql folders.
 This project was developed and hosted on Cloud 9 so you can easily run the project through the Cloud 9 workspace.

 ### Link to Cloud 9 workspace: https://ide.c9.io/izvonkov/blood-donation-database